anaxios/nextcloud/README.md

-# nextCloud
+# Nextcloud

-A Simple nextCloud image.
+A Simple Nextcloud image.
 The Dockerfile is almost idetical to the offical ownCloud Dockerfile.
 PHP is upgraded to 7.0.9.
 ### Run From CL
     docker run -d -p 80:80 skybosh/nextcloud:latest